bhirons/deploy-laravel-nfs/README.md

 ### Dependencies

 Now you can finally setup your config and dependencies.
-I don't recall off hand if the order here is importnat or not.
+I don't recall off hand if the order here is important or not.

 Create your `env` file